Demand Deposits Meaning

 Example of Demand Deposit

-John has a balance of £100,000 in his savings bank account as on August 1st.
-On August 15th, he receives £200,000 being the proceeds of the Term Insurance policy amount matured.
-On 25th August, he withdraws a sum of £200,000 for the renovation of his house, thereby reducing his Savings Bank account balance to £100,000.
+John has a balance of £100,000 in his savings bank account as of August 1st.
+On August 15th, he receives £200,000, being the proceeds of the Term Insurance policy amount matured.
+On August 25th, he withdraws a sum of £200,000 for the renovation of his house, thereby reducing his Savings Bank account balance to £100,000.

-Assume that interest is calculated at 4% p.a. on his savings account on a daily product method, he will get interested:
+Assume that interest is calculated at 4% p.a. on his savings account on a daily product method.
+Following is the interest calculation:

 - From August 1st to 14th, he will be paid interest on £100,000 for 14 days.

-- For the remaining six days, interest is calculated on £50,000
+- For the remaining six days, interest calculation is on £50,000

 - So, the interest he earns for the month of August will be £581 (rounded).